victor-shepardson/av-turing-machines/README.md

 # build
-oF 0.8.4, Win 7, Code::Blocks, C++11
+tested with oF 0.9.3, Win 7, msys2

-port to newer oF, different OS and IDE should be straightforward

-core logic is C++11 stdlib, port to different A/V framework should be simple
+core logic is just C++11 stdlib, port to different A/V framework should be simple

 you may need to alter the line 'ss.setDeviceID(...)' to grab the right audio device on your system